How to differentiate accomplishment, leadership and teamwork stories

 The trick is to ask yourself why the interviewer is asking about your achievement, teamwork, or leadership experience.

-On one hand, an inexperienced interviewer may simply read from a list of prepared questions, checking off categories one by one.
+On the one hand, an inexperienced interviewer may read from a list of prepared questions, checking off categories individually.

 However, your interviewer likely asks a specific question for a specific reason.